Staal brothers

 The Staal brothers are four brothers from Thunder Bay, Ontario, Canada, all of whom have had NHL contracts.
-Eric Staal, Marc Staal, and Jordan Staal still play in NHL, and all but Marc Staal have played for the Carolina Hurricanes.
+As of 2025, Jordan Staal still plays in the NHL; all but Marc played for the Carolina Hurricanes.
 The brothers were born to Dutch-Canadian sod farmers Henry and Linda Staal.
 Eric, Marc, Jordan and Jared played AAA with their hometown Thunder Bay Kings.
 Additionally, Eric, Jordan, and Marc are the first trio of brothers in NHL history to each record 1,000 games played.

 Eric

 Eric Staal (born October 29, 1984) is the oldest of the brothers.
 He played his major junior hockey for the Peterborough Petes of the OHL.
 Eric was selected second overall in the 2003 NHL Entry Draft by the Carolina Hurricanes.
 He played his first season after being drafted and was a part of the YoungStars game at the 2004 NHL All-Star Game.
-On June 19, 2006, Eric lifted the Stanley Cup with his teammates as they defeated the Edmonton Oilers in game 7 of the Stanley Cup final.
+On June 19, 2006, Eric lifted the Stanley Cup with his teammates as they defeated the Edmonton Oilers in game 7 of the 2006 Stanley Cup Finals.
 Eric was named captain of the Hurricanes on January 20, 2010.
 He became the fifth captain of the Hurricanes since their move to North Carolina from Hartford.
 Eric competed for Team Canada at the 2010 Winter Olympics, winning an Olympic gold medal.
 For the 2011 NHL All-Star Game, hosted in Raleigh, Eric was chosen as one of the captains.
 On February 28, 2016, just before the trade deadline, Eric was traded to the New York Rangers where he joined his brother Marc.
 After an unsuccessful stint with the Rangers, Staal concluded his contract and as a free agent signed a three-year contract with the Minnesota Wild on July 1, 2016.
 In 2020, he was traded to the Buffalo Sabres.
 In 2021, he was traded to the Montreal Canadiens.
 In 2022, he was the captain of Team Canada in the 2022 Winter Olympics in Beijing.
-He is currently playing for the Florida Panthers.
+He last played in 2023 for the Florida Panthers, before retiring in 2024 after signing a one-day contract with Carolina.
+The Hurricanes retired his #12 jersey on January 12, 2025.